pivotal/docs-tap/install.md

     kapp deploy -a tap-package-repo -n tap-install -f ./tap-package-repo.yaml -y
     ```

-5. Get status of the TAP package repository by running:
+5. Get status of the TAP package repository and ensure the status updates to `Reconcile succeeded` by running :

     ```
     tanzu package repository list -n tap-install